jrimensnyder/Automated-ELK-Stack-Deployment/README.md

     - It placed the drops the filebeat configuration file into the approriate /etc/ file on the virtual machines.
     - It enables and configures the filebeat module and sets up the filebeat service
     - and finally, it starts the service

+metricbeat-playbook.yml

+This YAML playbook installs metricbeat to the virtual machines.
+Metricbeat, as explined above, is software you can install on servers tp periodically collect metric from the operating system and from services running on the server.

 - _TODO: In 3-5 bullets, explain the steps of the ELK installation